ariakoehler/ariakoehler.github.io/_posts/23-03-22-dynamical-systems.md

-The Fitzhugh-Nagumo system exhibits oscillations for the chosen parameters and has stable behavior for small perturbations of its parameters.[@ramsay] However, perturbing the system with terms outside of the usual model is less well-understood.
+The Fitzhugh-Nagumo system exhibits oscillations for the chosen parameters and has stable behavior for small perturbations of its parameters.[^ramsay] However, perturbing the system with terms outside of the usual model is less well-understood.
 Thus, it will make a good test of how well the learning algorithm behaves in regions of parameter space where the function's behavior is not well known.